buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcRelAssociatesMaterial.md

 # IfcRelAssociatesMaterial

-_IfcRelAssociatesMaterial_ is an objectified relationship between a material definition and elements or element types to which this material definition applies.
+_IfcRelAssociatesMaterial_ is an objectified relationship between a material definition and elements or element types to which this material definition applies.<!-- end of definition -->

 The material definition can be: